-Living in Wellington, and have just started a new job working at BNZ Digital, where I’m loving being the dumbest person on the floor.
+Living in Wellington, and have just started a new job working at BNZ Digital as a Digital Product Owner.
+I’m loving being the dumbest person on the floor.
 I’m slowly figuring out how I can best help the people and teams I’m working with.

 Before and after that I’m working on how to make the Shoebox Christmas project more beneficial, easier to use for others, and less of a logistical/management nightmare for me, at the same time.
 That’s going well, I’ve got some awesome friends helping me build a database and software solution that will make it easier to help more kids across Wellington and New Zealand.
-We’re even building it into an app!
 Super fun.

-The other thing taking up my pre-work and pre-family mornings at the moment is a book I’m writing.
-It’s just a little one, 20,000 words, and a whole lot of messages – I wrote it for my daughter and will be putting it into print for two purposes;
+The other thing taking up my pre-work and pre-family mornings at the moment is re-writing a book I published a year ago.
+It’s just a little one, 30,000 words, and a whole lot of messages – I wrote it for my daughter and put it in print for two purposes;

-- Having a copy for her when she’s old enough to read it.
+- Having a copy for my daughter when she’s old enough to read it.

 - I think those same messages are worth spreading wider – so that’s what I’m doing.